CivicDataLab/civicdatalab.github.io/content/team/nupura/index.md

 linkedin: https://www.linkedin.com/in/nupuragawde
 image: ./nupura.jpeg
 accentcolor:
-sectors: Education
+sectors: Education, Digital Public Goods
-projects: Democratising Action for Attainment, Open Budgets India Platform - 2.0
+projects: Democratising Action for Attainment, Open Budgets India Platform - 2.0, ParakhAI
 ---

 My approach is highly interactive and user centric.
 As a reseracher, I believe in understanding users' pain areas and having an empathetic approach to the research process.
 Being from a design background my focus highly relies on Design Thinking Methodologies.